Dyna-5G: Dynamic Role Switching for Self-Organizing 5G M2M Networks: Design of

 \subsection{The State Controller}

-We define the Finite-State Machine (FSM) of the State Controller starting with the set of machines as M = $\{m_1, m_2, \dots, m_N\}$, where \( M \) is the set of all \( N \) machines in the network.
-Each machine can be in one of the three states: \textit{Null}, \textit{Leader}, or \textit{Follower}, \ie, $S(m_i) \in \{\text{Null}, \text{Leader}, \text{Follower}\}$, where \( S(m_i) \) represents the state of machine \( m_i \).
+We define the Finite-State Machine (FSM) for the State Controller (Figure~\ref{fig:state-diagram} shows the states and transitions) starting with the set of machines (denoting the nodes) as M = $\{m_1, m_2,$ $\dots, m_N\}$, where \( M \) is the set of all \( N \) machines in the network.
+Each machine can be in one of the states: \textit{Null}, \textit{Leader}, or \textit{Follower}, \ie, $S(m_i) \in$ $\{\text{Null}, \text{Leader},$ $\text{Follower}\}$, where \( S(m_i) \) represents the state of machine \( m_i \).
 The ``Follower'' state triggers the machine to function as a UE, while the ``Leader'' state enables the machine to take on the roles of both the Core and RAN.
 The ``Null'' state indicates that the machine is currently not active in any role.
 Each machine also has an associated performance score denoted by \( S^{*} \).
 Specifically, \( S^{*}(m_i) \) is the score of machine \( m_i \).